 Digital transformation is a key enabler in addressing system pressures and improving the way we deliver care, ensuring our highly skilled and trained professionals are able to focus on providing the best care possible and improving their productivity.
-This includes Assistive Technologies, Artificial Intelligence and connectivity of data, as well as online digital access.
 Nationally, the NHS is focused on meeting the challenges of the future and is investing £2 billion to support digital transformation.
 There are national frameworks to support us in our prioritisation of investment.
 These include 'What Good Looks Like' and the Plan for Digital Health and Social Care' policy paper, which explain the need for change and the expected results from any ICS digital transformation.